-Banking in the United Kingdom began during the 17th century, the Bank of England was founded by Royal Charter in 1694 and was primarily used to fund the war effort against France (Bank of England n.d).7 The Bank of Scotland was established one year later in 1695 following an act made by the Parliament of Scotland providing a legal monopoly on banking (Lloyds Banking Group n.d.).
+Banking in the United Kingdom began during the 17th century, the Bank of England was founded by Royal Charter in 1694 and was primarily used to fund the war effort against France (Bank of England n.d.).
+The Bank of Scotland was established one year later in 1695 following an act made by the Parliament of Scotland providing a legal monopoly on banking (Lloyds Banking Group n.d.).
 It initially fulfilled a different role to its English counterpart, acting mainly to develop Scotland's business and trade with England and the Low Countries.
 In 1696, the Bank of Scotland became the first European commercial bank to successfully issue a paper currency (BBC, 2008).
-When its legal monopoly ended in 1716, the Royal Bank of Scotland was chartered in 1727, creating a historic rivalry between the two Scottish banks (White, 1992).
+When its legal monopoly ended in 1716, the Royal Bank of Scotland was chartered in 1727, creating a historic rivalry between the two Scotlish banks (White, 1992).
 The Bank of Scotland's monopoly ended much earlier than the Bank of England's.
 Scotland then enjoyed a significant expansion in banking services and by the end of the century had one of the most developed banking sectors in Europe (Collins, 2012).
-The Royal Bank of Scotland to Scotland sectors in Europe (Collins, 2012).
-The Royal Bank of Scotland even invented the overdraft (BBC, 2009).8
+The Royal Bank of Scotland even invented the overdraft (BBC, 2009).

-From 1709 onwards the Bank of England was the only bank allowed to operate on a jointstock basis (Ferguson, 2009) and only in the 19th century it lost this legal monopoly on joint-stock banking (Collins, 2012).
+From 1709 onwards the Bank of England was the only bank allowed to operate on a joint-stock basis (Ferguson, 2009) and only in the 19th century it lost this legal monopoly on joint-stock banking (Collins, 2012).
 The next big leap in the history of UK banking was the Bank Charter Act of 1844 (Bank of England n.d.), which restricted the issuance of bank notes solely to the Bank of England.